xiwenc/kubernetes/cluster/juju/layers/kubernetes-master/README.md

 This charm is an encapsulation of the Kubernetes master processes and the operations to run on any cloud for the entire lifecycle of the cluster.

-This charm was built from other charm layers using the Juju reactive framework.
+This charm is built from other charm layers using the Juju reactive framework.
 The other layers focus on specific subset of operations making this layer specific to operations of Kubernetes master processes.

 # Deployment

-This charm is not fully function when deployed by itself.
+This charm is not fully functional when deployed by itself.
 It requires other charms to model a complete Kubernetes cluster.
 A Kubernetes cluster needs a distributed key value store such as [Etcd](https://coreos.com/etcd/) and the kubernetes-worker charm which delivers the Kubernetes node services.
 A cluster